Academic Freedom Policy

 In order to be awarded a degree or certificate, students must submit a completed “Application for Graduation”

 form.
-Students should submit their application at least one semester prior to their expected completion
+Students should submit their application at least one term prior to their expected completion

 Proficiency examination and transfer credit hours cannot equal more than 60 percent of the hours needed